What is Spiritual Accompaniment?

 What We Offer

-St Antony’s Priory has a well-established role as a provider of training and ongoing mentoring for Spiritual Directors, as well as administering a referral service for people seeking a Spiritual Director, and providing rooms in which people can meet for Spiritual Direction, often also known as ‘Spiritual Accompaniment’.
+St Antony’s Priory has a well-established role as a provider of training and ongoing support for Spiritual Directors, as well as administering a referral service for people seeking a Spiritual Director, and providing rooms in which people can meet for Spiritual Direction, often also known as ‘Spiritual Accompaniment’.

 If you would like our help in finding a Spiritual Director, or would like to find out more about what spiritual accompaniment might involve, please contact us and a member of our team will follow it up with you.